WHAT IS COUNSELLING? WHAT IS PSYCHOTHERAPY?

 HOW IS IT DIFFERENT FROM TALKING WITH A FAMILY MEMBER OR FRIEND?

 Sometimes when we are talking to our family and friends we feel the necessity to censor what we say in order to protect them.
 We may want to appear strong and brave which means we don't necessarily express ourselves as openly and as honestly as we would like to, or need to.
 Talking to a professional counsellor, someone who is independent and non-judgemental, allows you explore honestly without holding back.

 I take your confidentiality and privacy very seriously.
 I am registered with the Information Commissioners Office (ICO) and I am a member of the British Association for Counselling and Psychotherapy, bound by their ethical framework for good practice.
 Only in extreme cases, such as risk to human life, the safety of a child or vulnerable adult, or disclosure of certain acts of an illegal nature would any contact be made with third parties.

 HOW DOES ONLINE COUNSELLING WORK?

-If you are attending counselling as an individual then only you and your counsellor will be in the room while the session is in progress.
-For the purposes of online counselling work, therefore, it is important to ensure you have a private, safe space for your session where we cannot be overheard or disturbed by others.
+If you are attending counselling sessions in person, then only you and your counsellor will be in the room while the session is in progress.
+Similarly, for the purposes of online counselling work, it is important to ensure you have a private, safe space for your session where we cannot be overheard or disturbed by others.

 HOW MANY COUNSELLING SESSIONS WILL I NEED?